Coping with Celiac Disease: A Therapist’s Perspective

 Green is the perfect color for celiac awareness.
 I’m not sure who thought of it, but it actually is the perfect and symbolic color for our bodies.
 Isn’t our body just one big perennial garden?
 Think about it….

 Each year our bodies change depending on how well we are nurtured.
 Gluten are those little beetles that kept coming back to destroy a little bit of my body year after year.
 It wasn’t until I realized what was causing my perennial garden harm, made adjustments that all the other flowers started to blossom.
-Once I removed gluten, my mental health improved, my hair and nails are stronger and thicker, my stomach is healing and a million other improvements have been made.
+Once I removed gluten, my hair and nails are stronger and thicker, my stomach is healing and a million other improvements have been made.

 Last year I struggled tremendously with depression throughout the summer.
 I remember laying on the couch and looking at the beautiful sun shining wondering why I just couldn’t get up and tend to my garden.
 Looking back, I realize I was actually talking about myself.